 4. Flowers, Of Course!

 When we create a list of what to do when our mom is sad, we can’t stop thinking about one of the symbols of beauty, flowers.
 Women perceive flowers as a celebration of femininity, vulnerability, beauty, and love.
 Before ordering a bouquet for your mom, ensure you understand the language.
-White camellia represents adornment, while carnation is often seen as a motherly symbol.
+The white camellia represents adornment, while the carnation is often seen as a motherly symbol.
 How do you say “I love you” without telling her that you love her?
 A bouquet of red chrysanthemums will do!

 You can consult with local florists on how to wrap the flowers nicely.
 They may also help you choose color schemes and combinations, remove the thorns, and clean the stems.
 If you opt for a vase arrangement, choose the personalized one according to your mom’s favorite color.
 As a finishing touch, add a gift card and write your poem!

 When you think of what to do when your mom is sad, do you also think about her long list of household chores?
 From cooking your breakfast to cutting the grass and a pile of dirty dishes is just the tip of the iceberg.
 Coordinate with your dad and other siblings to help her out.

 Arrange one full day for your mom to not think about anything else but have fun with her friends.
 You can book a beauty salon to get your mom’s nails done and a yoga studio for a Hatha session, and call her bestie to pick her up.
 You and your dad can do the housework when your mom is away.
 She will be beyond happy.